kirstenbrindle/kirstenbrindle/README.md

 <h3> About me:</h3>

 👋 Hi, I'm Kirsten.
-After 5 years as a secondary school German teacher and pastoral lead, I have loved using my linguistic, communication and problem solving skills to delve into the tech world on the Northcoders Data Engineering bootcamp.
-Having finished in March 2024, I am currently looking for a role as a data engineer based in Manchester.
+After 5 years as a secondary school German teacher and pastoral lead, I have loved using my linguistic, communication and problem solving skills to delve into the tech world on the Northcoders Data Engineering bootcamp and am now working for BibliU as a Platform Engineer.

 <h3> Languages:</h3>
 <p>